Skip to main content

 • ✅ Size solar systems to power your heat pump (complete energy independence)

-• ✅ Handle all federal tax credit paperwork and rebate applications
+• ✅ Handle all incentive paperwork and rebate applications

-Federal heat pump tax credit ($2,000) expires December 31, 2025 per the One Big Beautiful Bill Act.
-Based on 2025 federal incentives and national average utility rates.
+The federal heat pump tax credit is no longer available.
+Check current federal incentives at energy.gov.
+Based on national average utility rates.
 Individual results may vary.
 State rebates subject to availability.

 Topics